Normalizing Flows for Probabilistic Modeling and Inference: Applications

-While this article has mostly assumed the tasks of probabilistic modeling and inference, flows also have applications as building blocks for downstream tasks.
+Flows also have applications as building blocks for downstream tasks.
 We discuss two such cases, namely supervised learning and reinforcement learning.

-\subsubsection{Classification and hybrid modeling}
+\subsubsection{Classification and Hybrid Modeling}

-Invertible ResNets---in addition to implementing residual flows, as discussed in \cref{sec:residual_flows}---have been explored for classification \citep{jacobsen2018irevnet, behrmann2019invertible}.
+Invertible ResNets---in addition to implementing residual flows, as discussed in \Cref{sec:residual_flows}---have been explored for classification \citep{jacobsen2018irevnet, behrmann2019invertible}.
 This line of work exploits invertibility for other end-purposes than density computation.
 The first is for engineering improvements: to reduce the model's memory footprint by obviating the need to store activations for backpropagation \citep{gomez2017reversible}.
 The second is for improved model interpretability and understanding of the mechanics of deep learning. \citet{jacobsen2018irevnet} showed that an invertible ResNet could be trained to nearly the same ImageNet accuracy as a non-invertible ResNet.
-This achievement may help us understand to what degree discarding information is crucial to deep learning's success \citep{tishby2015deep}.
+This achievement may help us understand to what degree discarding information is crucial to deep learning's success \citep{tishby2015deep}. \citet{jacobsen2018excessive} used invertible architectures to study the relationship between invariance and vulnerability to adversarial attacks.